 - Use a single experience to install and uninstall the New Relic agent on virtual machines and app services.

 On top of that, you can then use New Relic for other non-Azure-related monitoring you might need, using any of our 500+ integrations.

 - Our Enterprise edition is not currently available.

 - This services comes with our Data Plus option but not all Data Plus features are available.
 For example, HIPAA- and FedRAMP-compliant data is not yet available.
 For details, see Data Plus.

 For more about Azure-related features and billing, see the Azure Marketplace.

-For in-depth docs on how to set this up, see the Microsoft Azure docs site.
-Here's a short summary of how to set up the service.
+For in-depth docs, see the Microsoft Azure docs site.
+Here's a short summary of how to set up this service:

 - In the Azure Marketplace, subscribe to the Azure Native New Relic Service.